Northern Virginia: Racial and ethnic composition

-The 2020 U.S. Census resulted in the following racial and ethnic composition for Northern Virginia:
+The 2020 U.S. census resulted in the following racial and ethnic composition for Northern Virginia:

 Northern Virginia as a whole is 51.2% White, 17.4% Hispanic, 16.3% Asian, 14.1% Black, and 2.4% Other.

 Background

 Northern Virginia is home to people from diverse backgrounds, with significant numbers of Korean Americans, Vietnamese Americans, Bangladeshi Americans, Chinese Americans, Filipino Americans, Russian Americans, Arab Americans, Palestinian Americans, Uzbek Americans, Afghan Americans, Ethiopian Americans, Indian Americans, Iranian Americans, Thai Americans, and Pakistani Americans.
-Annandale, Chantilly, and Fairfax City have very large Korean American communities.
-Falls Church has a large Vietnamese American community.
-Northern Virginia is also home to a small Tibetan American community as well.
+Annandale, Centreville, Chantilly, and Fairfax City have very large Korean American communities.
+Falls Church has a large Vietnamese American community, and the region is home to a small Tibetan American community.

 There is a sizable Hispanic population, primarily consisting of Salvadorans, Peruvians, Puerto Ricans, Cubans, Bolivians, Mexicans, and Colombians.
 Arlington is the center of the largest Bolivian community in North America (mostly immigrants from Cochabamba).
-Many of these immigrants work in transportation-related fields, small businesses, hospitality/restaurants, vending, gardening, construction, and cleaning.
+Many of these immigrants work in transportation-related fields, small businesses, hospitality, vending, gardening, construction, and cleaning.

 Of those born in the U.S. and living in Northern Virginia's four largest counties, their place of birth by census region is 60.5 percent from the South, 21.0 percent from the Northeast, 11.5 percent from the Midwest, and 7.0 percent from the West.
 33.7 percent were born in Virginia, which is categorized as part of the Southern United States along with neighboring Maryland and Washington, D.C., by the Census Bureau.